mapr-demos/mapr-es-db-60-spark-flight/README.md

 #### 8. Run the Spark SQL client to load and query data from MapR-DB with Spark-DB Connector

-You can wait for the java client and spark consumer to finish, or from a separate mac terminal you can run the spark sql with the following command, or you can run from your IDE :
+You can wait for the java client and spark consumers to finish, or from a separate mac terminal you can run the spark sql with the following command, or you can run from your IDE :

 ```